wix-incubator/fed-training-kit/Content/ES6.md

 - [ ] **Learn ES6 by Fixing Failing Tests** <a href="#"><img src="/assets/time-1h.png"></img></a> <a href="#"><img src="/assets/tag-handson.png"></img></a>
-  [This kata assembly](http://es6katas.org/) covers a vast amount of topics, and provides a succinct yet well-structured training program starting at the basics, moving to advanced technices as you go along.
+  [This kata assembly](http://es6katas.org/) covers a vast amount of topics, and provides a succinct yet well-structured training program starting at the basics, moving to advanced techniques as you go along.
 Contains a total of 79 testing workshops (currently).

 # Extras